-For a project that only requires a ring made of wood or Styrofoam,a little glue, some patience, and a ribbon, this project sure looks good!
-For an extra splash of colour you can paint the corks first, or bribe younger family members to do it for you with cookies.
+This is a great thrifty project requiring only a pre-made ring and some glue.
+For an extra splash of color you can paint the corks first, or bribe younger family members to do it for you with cookies.
 The choice is yours.

 Since this is Christmas time, it seems fitting to give a gift.
-Number 5 on this list is 5 simple projects you can create yourself using basic materials.
+Number 5 on this list is five simple projects you can create yourself using basic materials.
 All of these builds are simple and suitable to do with children under supervision.
-Check out the video from YouTuber davehax for the details.

 All of these projects use things you’ll likely have around the house except from the Styrofoam balls.
 That does of course depend on your house, owners of a dedicated Styrofoam ball room will be at an advantage here.